A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

-In this section, we introduce surrogate model-based transferability-enhancing methods.
-Based on our formulation in Section~\ref{sec:formu}, the process to obtain transferable adversary perturbations with the surrogate model-based methods can be expressed as
+In this section, we introduce optimization-based transferability-enhancing methods: a class of methods that seeks adversarial perturbation at test time based on one or more surrogate models without introducing or training additional models (e.g. a generative model).
+Based on our formulation in Section~\ref{sec:formu}, the process to obtain transferable adversarial perturbations with this class of methods can be expressed as:

 where $\delta$ is an adversarial perturbation of the same size as the input, $T(\cdot)$ is data augmentation operations, $\ell(\cdot)$ is a designed loss, and $f_s(\cdot)$ is a model used in the optimization process, which could be slightly modified version of a surrogate model.
 The examples of the modifications are linearizing the surrogate model by removing the non-linear activation functions and highlighting skip connections in backpropagation passes.